rohKane/Kane-qb-hud-Nopixel-4.0-inspired/README.md

+# Heavily edited of QBCore Hud by me into Nopixel 4.0 inspired design with manual transmission.

 # Things you should know:
 * To open the menu in-game the **default key** is **"I"** or you can type **"/menu"**